Yu-Group/scikit-learn-sandbox/README.md

 conda info -e
 ```

-You should now see the 3 installed environments listed as required `sklearndev0`, `sklearndev1` and `sklearnprod0`.
+You should now see the 3 installed environments listed as required `sklearndev0`, `sklearndev1`, `sklearndev2` and `sklearnprod0`.

-To **activate** the conda environments simply use conda as usual i.e. `source activate sklearndev0`
+To **activate** the conda environments simply use conda as usual i.e. `source activate sklearndev2`

 ### Quick info on each of the conda environments

 `sklearndev0` : Is built to mirror [scikit learn dev requirements.txt](https://github.com/scikit-learn/scikit-learn/blob/master/build_tools/appveyor/requirements.txt).
 Useful for our scikit-learn development.

 `sklearndev1` : Same as `sklearndev0` but includes pandas and jupyter notebook for additional interactive testing

+`sklearndev1` : Same as `sklearndev2` but includes pandas and jupyter notebook and `feather` for additional interactive testing

 `sklearnprod0`: This contains the latest conda **production** `scikit-learn` build and is useful for current production testing of `sklearn`